 Barriers

-There were some barriers which could have affected performance post-transition included the heavy burden of sustaining donor investments.
+There were some barriers which could have affected performance post-transition including the heavy burden of sustaining donor investments.
 In one of the districts, the cost of servicing maternity care equipment was estimated at 14 million Uganda shillings which the hospital could not afford given its resource envelope.
-There was another issue of servicing the ageing ambulance vehicles with over 500,000 km mileage which was a burden.
-The inability to fund some components post-transition such as the demand side component was observed.
+There was another instance of servicing the ageing ambulance vehicles with over 500,000 km mileage which was perceived to be burden.
+The inability to fund some components post-transition such as the community component was observed.
 More investments in remote and rural health facilities could have affected the morale and performance of the urban health facilities which did not receive the same package of support post-transition.
+The unintended consequence arising out of this was that for some of the lower level urban facilities that perceived themselves as having been supported less during donor support compared to their rural peers, the motivation to uphold and continue delivery of quality services varied.

 Service delivery